formancehq/docs/docs/ledger/advanced/filtering.md

 ## Filtering syntax

 Filtering is done either:
-- using a query parameter named `query` and containing a JSON object describing the filter criteria.
+- by using a query parameter named `query` and containing a JSON object describing the filter criteria.
-- sending the filter criteria as a JSON object in the body of the request.
+- by sending the filter criteria as a JSON object in the body of the request.

 Here is a value example: